DioxusLabs/docsite/docs/en/guide/state.md

 Next, we need to detect when the user hovers over a section or focuses a link.
 We can use an [event listener](../reference/interactivity/event_handlers.md) to listen for a hover event.

 Event handlers are similar to regular attributes, but their name usually starts with `on`- and they accept closures as values.
 The closure will be called whenever the event it listens for is triggered.
-When an event is triggered, information about the event is passed to the closure though the [Event](https://docs.rs/dioxus/latest/dioxus/prelude/struct.Event.html) struture.
+When an event is triggered, information about the event is passed to the closure though the [Event](https://docs.rs/dioxus/latest/dioxus/prelude/struct.Event.html) structure.

 Let's create a [`onmouseenter`](https://docs.rs/dioxus/latest/dioxus/events/fn.onmouseenter.html) event listener in the `StoryListing` component: